NUCLEARxDYNAMO/Comfy-Zizu/README.md

 Remove the main suffix from the downloaded folder, and use

 > ./spicetify config current_theme Comfy-Zizu

 > ./spicetify apply

-Voila, you're theme is now applied!
+Voila, your theme is now applied!

 Second, change overwite_assets value to 1 in your config-xpui.ini.